secondlife/dullahan/README.md

 * Download or clone the Dullahan source code
 * Windows
-    * Edit the `tools\build_win.bat` filer and change the `CEF_32_DIR` and `CEF_64_DIR` variables at the top to point to the appropriate build of CEF you just built.
+    * Edit the `tools\build_win.bat` filer and change the `CEF_VERSION` variable to match the one you want to use and the `CEF_32_DIR` and `CEF_64_DIR` variables at the top to point to the appropriate build of CEF you just built.
     * From a command prompt, run `tools/build_win.bat` with a parameter of either 32 or 64 to set the bit-width to build
-    * If Dullahan builds correctly, the example application in `Release/examples/webcube` will start
-    * You can open the Visual Studio 2013 solution file in `build` or `build64` as normal and edit files if you want to experiment
+    * If Dullahan builds correctly, Visual Studio 2013 solution file in `build` or `build64` will open and you can run the examples like `WebCube` in the normal way

 * macOS
-    * Edit the `tools/build_mac.sh` file and edit the `cef_base_dir` variable to point to the version of CEF you just built.
+    * Edit the `tools/build_mac.sh` file and edit the `CEF_VERSION` variable to match the one you want to use and the `CEF_BUILDS_DIR` variable to point to the version of CEF you just built.
     * From a terminal prompt, run `tools/build_mac.sh`.
     * If it builds correctly, you can try to the run the included macOS example application (`open build64/Release/osxgl.app`)
-    * You can open the Xcode 8 project file `build64/dullahan.xcodeproj` and edit files if you want to experiment
+    * You can open the Xcode project file `build64/dullahan.xcodeproj` and edit files if you want to experiment

 ## Which files do I need in my own project?